Vitamina Sánchez

-Pablo Andrés Sánchez Spucches (born 3 January 1973), nicknamed Vitamina, is an Argentine football manager and former player who played as a midfielder.
+Pablo Andrés Sánchez Spucches (born 3 January 1973), nicknamed Vitamina, is an Argentine former player who played as a midfielder, and a current manager.

 He spent his 13-year professional career in four countries.
 In 2007, he started working as a manager.

 Playing career

 Born in Rosario, Santa Fe, Sánchez started playing for Rosario Central, before moving to Feyenoord in 1996.
 He scored a career-best 16 goals in his first season in the Eredivisie, helping the Rotterdam team to a final runner-up place.
 Later, he represented briefly Deportivo Alavés from Spain and Belgian side RC Harelbeke.

 Sánchez returned home in 1999, first with Club de Gimnasia y Esgrima La Plata then with his first club Rosario.
 After being told by coach Ángel Tulio Zof he was not needed he signed with Quilmes Atlético Club, but suffered a serious shoulder injury shortly after, having to retire from the sport at 32.